jeremyraby/kingCountyFoodInspections/README.md

 #### Types of violations

 Red violations carry the most risk for food borne illness and are often called "critical"; an example of a "red" violation would be food left in the "danger zone" between 41F and 135F for more than 4 hours.
 Blue violations can be thought of as a general cleanliness or facility maintenance issue.
 Dirty floors or shelving or torn refigerator door gaskets are possible "blue" violations.
+Red violations are assigned values of 5-25 points while blue violations have values between 2-5 points.
+An example inspection report can be viewed [here](https://github.com/jeremyraby/kingCountyFoodInspections/blob/main/sample-food-inspection-form.pdf).

 #### Immediate closure